Malvaceae Info (Home)

 Nordenskioldia is a fruit fossil once assigned to Tiliaceae, but now considered as a member of Trochodedraceae, with an extensive fossil record in time (Palaeocene to Miocene) and space (North America, Greenland, Scotland, Spitzbergen, Russia, Inner Mongolia).
 The leaf genus Zizyphiodes is thought to represent the same plant.

 Pteleaecarpum is a form genus representing fossil fruit mistakenly interpreted as related to those of Ptelea (Rutaceae).
-However Pteleaecarpum bronnii is now recognised as being the fruit of a species of Craigia (Tilieae), of which floral and foliar material is also available [g].
+It has also been interpreted as sapindaceous .
+However Pteleaecarpum bronnii is now recognised as being the fruit of a species of Craigia (Tilieae), of which floral and foliar material is also available.
 Pteleaecarpum europeum represents the same species .
 Fossil material of Craigia bronnii is known from several localities in Europe, including the Lower Oligocene of Hungary, the Lower Miocene of Bohemia, and the Upper Miocene of Germany

 Sphinxia ovalis is a fossil fruit from the Londay Clay interpreted as being Dombeyoid, and most closely allied to Dombeya and Trochetia.
 (The name Sphinxia is also applied to a Devonian lycopsid; one or other usage of this generic name will be invalid.)

-Fruit assigned to Sterculia palaeovillosa on the grounds of its siimilarity to the living Sterculia villosa is recorded from the Oligocene of Assam .
+Fruit assigned to Sterculia palaeovillosa on the grounds of its similarity to the living Sterculia villosa is recorded from the Oligocene of Assam .

 Sterculiocarpus is a form genus representing fossil fruits similar to those of living Sterculia.